dhellmann/pymotw-3/source/cmd/index.rst

 ===============

-:class:`Cmd` includes support for command completion based on the names of the commands with processor methods.
+:class:`Cmd` includes support for command completion based on the names of the commands with handler methods.
 The user triggers completion by hitting the tab key at an input prompt.
 When multiple completions are possible, pressing tab twice prints a list of the options.